forgenie/diamond-foundry/README.md

 ## Contributing

-We invite community members to contribute to the project by detecting bugs, developing new Facets, and extending functionality.
+We invite community members to contribute to the project by reviewing code, detecting bugs, developing new Facets, and extending functionality.

-Open up a PR, discussion or issue, clearly explaining the changes and the motivation behind.
+Open up and review a PR, discussion or issue, and provide feedback by clearly explaining the changes and the motivation behind.

 ### Guidelines

+1. Adding facets

-- Use DiamondStorage when declaring facets
+- Use `DiamondStorage` pattern for storing variables
+- Interact with storage in the Behavior `library`
+- Compose the final implementation in Facet `contract`
+- If possible, don't use inherited `interface`
+- Follow naming structure and rules of a Facet

+2. Testing & naming

+- Deploy test contracts in the `setUp` of an `abstract contract`
+- Test facets by attaching their `interface` to a diamond address.
+- There is one `Test` contract per each function within a Facet.
+It's naming should follow the `<Contract>_<method>` rule, so that we can isolate it with `--match-contract <REGEX>`.
+- Facet Naming guidelines:
+  - Optional: `<Name>Storage` for independent facet storage.
+Facets can be stateless and use other storage.
+  - `<Name>Behavior` for behavior library.
+  - `I<Name>` for interface, or should comply with eip number.
+  - `<Name>Facet` final deployable implementation.
+Use the `Behavior` library here for defining functionality.

 ## License